 LATEST EXPORT CONTROLS AND COMPLIANCE UPDATE

-This newsletter is a listing of the latest changes in export control regulations through March 31, 2018.
+This newsletter is a listing of the latest changes in export control regulations through August 31, 2018.
 The newsletter is provided as a complimentary service to assist exporters with their ITAR and EAR export compliance responsibilities.
 It provides a summary of recent changes to export control regulations or other regulatory matters of interest that may impact your company’s international trade and export compliance functions.
-Call us at 703-847-5801 or email email@example.com with questions or comments.
+Call us at 703-847-5801 or email email@example.com questions or comments.

 See also our “Latest Sanctions Fines & Penalties” section below for an update on companies and persons denied export privileges by the United States Government.